The color force acting on a quark in the pion and nucleon: Hadronic form factors

-where the parameter for the isovector channel is obtained by fitting the lattice result of the second moment of GPD in~\cite{Bhattacharya:2023ays}, and the parameter for the isoscalar channel is obtained by fitting the lattice result of the gravitational form factor from~\cite{Yao:2024ixu}.
+where the parameter for the isovector channel is obtained by fitting the lattice result of the second moment of GPD in~\cite{Bhattacharya:2023ays} with slightly heavier pion mass $m_\pi=260$ MeV, and the parameter for the isoscalar channel is obtained by fitting the lattice result of the gravitational form factor from~\cite{Yao:2024ixu}.

-The generalized transversity form factor $A^q_{N,T}$ can be obtained from the transversity GPD as well.
-We adopt the parameterization form of the transversity GPD $H^{q/N}_T$ in~\cite{Xie:2023mch}, and fit the parameters with the lattice result of the first moment of transversity GPD in~\cite{Alexandrou:2024awx}.
-More specifically,

-with the transversity parton distribution $h^{q/N}_1(x)$ given in~\cite{Gamberg:2022kdb}.
-With this in mind, we obtain the exponential-like momentum transfer dependence with $t=0$ values fixed by $A^{u+d}_{N,T}(0)=0.276$, and $A^{u-d}_{N,T}(0)=0.178$ following from the lattice result in~\cite{Gao:2023ktu}.
+For the transversity gravitational form factors, we also parameterize them by dipoles.
+Their scale dependence is also controlled by RG eqiation.